Skip to main content

 1000051.321.9

 Additionally, using multiple concurrent users, the query time for inference with nilRAG increases.
 Performing inference with nilRAG with a content of 100 paragraphs takes approximately 5 seconds for a single user, while with ten concurrent users the inference time for the same content goes up to almost 9 seconds.
-We're developing new research to further accelerate nilRAG and make it more scalable, stay tuned!
+We are continuing our research to further accelerate nilRAG and make it more scalable.
+Stay tuned!